Forget $1,911 – Gold Soars Towards $2,000 (And Silver Climbs Even Faster)

 Silver’s trajectory might be one to closely monitor over the coming months.
 Despite the economic downturn, silver remains a key component in many sought-after products, and half of its demand usually comes from the industrial sector.
 The recent gains in silver, however, were likely fueled almost exclusively by investors noticing that the metal is sporting an unusually low valuation compared to gold.

 The gold-to-silver ratio has only been as high as it currently is on three occasions over the past two decades, and each of them was followed by a prolonged bout of massive price gains for silver.
 Before the pandemic, many experts were merely waiting to see how long the fourth instance will take to come about.
-While the two metals have their differences, the unprecedented increase in safe-haven demand compared with historically-low silver prices could make way for some interesting market action over the coming months.2020, economy, gold, gold as investment, gold price, precious metals, silver, silver price
+While the two metals have their differences, the unprecedented increase in safe-haven demand compared with historically-low silver prices could make way for some interesting market action over the coming months.2020, economy, Featured, gold, gold as investment, gold price, precious metals, silver, silver price